Technology companies lead US stocks higher in early trade

 - Verizon says it shouldn't have throttled California firefighters during wildfire emergency

-TROUBLING TREND: Gap slumped 10.5 percent to $29.05 after the clothing retail chain operator said sales at Gap stores got worse in the second quarter compared to a year earlier.
+TECH RALLY: Investors continued to bid up technology sector stocks.
+Software maker Autodesk surged 14.3 percent to $155.77 after issuing a better-than-expected quarterly report and strong forecasts.

-MIXED RESULTS: Ross Stores slid 1.3 percent to $93.79 after the discount retailer reported quarterly results that beat financial analysts’ expectations, but also said higher freight costs, investment in its business and other expenses increased.
+MIXED RESULTS: Ross Stores rebounded from an early slide, adding 0.9 percent to $95.84.
+The discount retailer reported quarterly results that beat financial analysts’ expectations, but also said higher freight costs, investment in its business and other expenses increased.

+TROUBLING TREND: Gap slumped 11 percent to $28.88 after the clothing chain said sales at Gap stores fell in the second quarter compared to a year earlier.

-DISAPPOINTING OUTLOOK: Hibbett Sports sank 29.7 percent to $20.66 after the retail chain cut its fiscal year profit and sales forecasts following a weak second quarter.
+DISAPPOINTING OUTLOOK: Hibbett Sports sank 29.8 percent to $20.63 after the retailer cut its fiscal year profit and sales forecasts following a weak second quarter.

-BOND YIELDS: Bond prices fell.
-The yield on the 10-year Treasury rose to 2.85 percent from 2.82 percent late Thursday.
+BOND YIELDS: Bond prices rose.
+The yield on the 10-year Treasury fell to 2.81 percent from 2.82 percent late Thursday.

-MARKETS OVERSEAS: In Europe, Germany’s DAX was little changed, while the CAC 40 in France added 0.2 percent.
+MARKETS OVERSEAS: In Europe, Germany’s DAX rose 0.2 percent, while the CAC 40 in France added 0.3 percent.
 The FTSE 100 index of leading British shares gained 0.2 percent.
 In Asia, Japan’s Nikkei 225 stock index closed 0.9 percent higher.
 The Kospi in South Korea rose 0.5 percent.
 Hong Kong’s Hang Seng lost 0.4 percent.